Nested Sampling Methods: Likelihood-restricted prior sampling (LRPS)

 To incorporate knowledge of the problem parameter space geometry, \citet{Javid2019} introduced proposals along spherical arcs and wrapping of circular parameters.

 \citet{Moss2020} deforms the proposal space to flatten peculiar shapes and bring multi-modal distributions together.
-A neural network is optimized to transform the live points with least information loss to a standard Gaussian distribution.
-Proposing on that simpler surface gives higher acceptance rates, and is unbiased because the proposal is corrected with the Jacobian that encodes the space compression by the non-linear flow.
+A neural network is optimised to transform the live points with least information loss to a standard Gaussian distribution.
+Sampling from that simpler surface can be more efficient, and if proposals consider the space compression by the non-linear flow via the Jacobian, samples from the (restricted) prior can be obtained.
 This method appears to be very promising and general, but also complex to implement and train correctly in practice.